Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Introduction

 A key to cross-camera pedestrian analysis is to model the empirical spatio-temporal relationship of the camera network.
 However, spatio-temporal modeling is challenging.
 Firstly, the pedestrian trajectories are often varying.
-For example, there may be multiple paths between a pair of cameras, and the walking time of pedestrians for the same path may also be different.
+For example, there may be multiple paths between a pair of cameras, and the walking time of pedestrians on the same way may also be different.
 Secondly, there is often a lack of data for establishing the spatio-temporal model.
-Currently, there are mainly three data sets can support the research of exploiting spatio-temporal relationship between cameras for person retrieval, i.e., Market1501 \cite{Market1501}, DukeMTMC \cite{DukeMTMC}, and Campus4k \cite{xie2020progressive}.
+Currently, there are mainly three datasets can support the research of exploiting the spatio-temporal relationship between cameras for person retrieval, i.e., Market1501 \cite{Market1501}, DukeMTMC \cite{DukeMTMC}, and Campus4k \cite{xie2020progressive}.
 However, these datasets only contain the images or video frames with their shooting time but no additional information such as the distance between cameras.
 Based on these databases, some researchers have attempted to use temporal constraints to improve the accuracy of person association \cite{huang2016camera, lv2018unsupervised, wang2019spatial}.
-These methods mainly consider the distribution of time interval for the same person appearing in a pair of cameras.
+These methods mainly consider the distribution of time intervals when the same person appears in a pair of cameras.
 In practice, it is difficult to collect enough samples for the distribution statistics of the time interval between each camera pair.
-To overcome this deficiency, we propose a new spatio-temporal model by integrating the walking habits of pedestrians and the path distance between cameras, resulting in a joint probability distribution of temporal and spatial information.
-Here, the walking habits are mainly related to the walking speed and the tendency of path selection between cameras.
-This model utilizes not only visual cues but also non-visual cues, including the coordinates of the cameras and the path map of the area of interest, which are both easy to obtain in the actual scene.
-With the assistance of non-visual cues, the complete spatio-temporal relationships among the whole camera network can be modelled by the sparse sampling of pedestrian visual data.
-Based on the spatio-temporal model, we develop a conditional random field model to infer the cross-camera spatio-temporal adjacency graph for specific pedestrian.
-Finally, we propose to optimize the pedestrian trajectory from the spatio-temporal adjacency graph by the restricted nonnegative matrix factorization \cite{9042858}.
+To overcome this shortcoming, we propose a new spatio-temporal model, which generates a joint probability distribution of spatio-temporal information by integrating pedestrians' walking habits and path distances between cameras.
+Here, walking habits are mainly related to walking speed and path selection propensity between cameras.
+The model exploits not only visual cues but also non-visual cues, including camera coordinates and path maps of regions of interest, which are readily available in real scenes.
+With the help of non-visual cues, the complete spatio-temporal relationship among the entire camera network can be modeled by sparse sampling of pedestrian visual data.
+Based on the spatiotemporal model, we develop a conditional random field (CRF) model to infer the cross-camera spatiotemporal adjacency graph.
+Finally, we propose to optimize pedestrian trajectories from spatiotemporal adjacency graphs via restricted nonnegative matrix factorization.